 From manufacturing to medicine to many types of scientific research, nanoparticles are now rather common, but some scientists have voiced concerns about their negative health effects.
 Nanoparticles' small size allows them to infiltrate almost anywhere.
 That's great for cancer treatment but potentially harmful to healthy cells and DNA.
 There are also questions about how to dispose of nanoparticles used in manufacturing or other processes.
 Special disposal techniques are needed to prevent harmful particles from ending up in the water supply or in the general environment, where they'd be impossible to track.

 Gold nanoparticles are a popular choice for medical research, diagnostic testing and cancer treatment, but there are numerous types of nanoparticles in use and in development.
 Bill Hammack, a professor of chemical engineering at the University of Illinois, warned that nanoparticles are "technologically sweet" [Source: Marketplace].
 In other words, scientists are so wrapped up in what they can do, they're not asking if they should do it.
 The Food and Drug Administration has a task force on nanotechnology, but as of yet, the government has exerted little oversight or regulation.

-For more information on nanoparticles, medical research and other related topics, please check out the links on the next page.
+For more information on nanoparticles, medical research and other related topics, please check out the links below.